josekron/avatargiphy-api/README.md

 # Description

-Flask app with an integration with the **Giphy API** with endpoints to return a list of gifs, update an user with a gif as avatar, and fetch a list of users by either partial username or name.
+Flask app with an integration with the **Giphy API** with endpoints to return a list of gifs, update a user with a gif as avatar, and fetch a list of users by either partial username or name.

 There's room for improvement, but this project was a take-home test with a time limit of 1.5 hours.